Johan Gabriel Oxenstierna (pentathlete)

 Johan Gabriel Oxenstierna af Korsholm och Wasa (28 August 1899 – 18 July 1995) was a Swedish modern pentathlete and naval officer.
 He won a gold medal at the 1932 Summer Olympics.

 Oxenstierna belonged to one of the oldest noble families of Sweden, which is known from the 13th century.
 In 1917 he became a Navy officer and in 1932 appointed naval attaché in Paris; upon his return to Sweden he was promoted to lieutenant commander.
-During World War II he served as a defense attaché in London.
+During World War II he served as a defence attaché in London.
 His enciphered cables to his government were treacherously passed on to the Germans by a code clerk in Stockholm who deciphered them, becoming a major source of naval intelligence to the Nazi regime.
 He retired in 1954 in the rank of sea captain.

 In 1922 Oxenstierna married Görel Elisabeth Huitfeldt; they had two sons and one daughter.
 They divorced in 1946, and Oxenstierna remarried the same year.
+His granddaughter Anna Oxenstierna is a former professional golfer.